Shipsoftware-schoolproject/shipsoftware-sql/README.md

-## Shipsoftware
+## Shipsoftware-sql

-Program written in C# to see ships location, cargo, route and etc. The program was done as a school project.
+SQL files to create databases and tables